keppel2/pinn/README.md

 ## Pinn
 - Initial implementation in Go/ANTLR, https://github.com/keppel2/pinn-go.
 Further development in Swift/ANTLR, https://github.com/keppel2/pinn.
 Further development in this repo.
+- `./mt.sh tic` to run a perfect game of Tic-Tac-Toe.
 ## Motivations

 - ANTLR works well, but a clean hand written implementation should be faster.
 Also could not be there for a self-hosting eventual solution.